AeonDigital/Shell-MSE-Main-Module/src/mse/interface/set/cursorPosition/attachments/man/en-us.md

-When this same command is executed within a script, the position of the cursor will be linked to the last output that occurred, so the cursor does not return to the beginning of the line in a "natural" way.
+When this same command is executed within a script, the position of the cursor will be linked to the last output that occurred, so the cursor does not return to the beginning of the line in a `natural` way.

 &nbsp;